FraPochetti/visual-llms/README.md

   - Click checkboxes to select multiple images
   - Send 2-3 images for video with frame anchors or reference consistency
   - Auto-switches to Video mode when loading multiple images
+- **Webhook-Based Video Generation** - Persistent video processing
+  - Videos continue processing even if you refresh or close the page
+  - Auto-saved to gallery when complete
+  - No wasted API credits from page refreshes
+  - Optional: Set WEBHOOK_BASE_URL in .env to enable

 **Oct 27, 2025 - Replicate API Migration:**
 - **Migrated to Replicate API** - Single unified API for all models